 At the end of the first leg of the course, the tow boat shall come to a stop, bring the tow rope to the rider then restart the rider for the second leg.
 The tow boat may tow the rider to the start point for the start of the second leg of the course.
-At the end of the 1st pass the boat crew should not pull the rider through the turn at the end of the course.
-At the end of the second leg of the course or after the last fall, the pickup vessel shall recover the surfer.
+At the end of the course the boat crew shall not throw the rope back to a rider and pull the rider through the turn at the end of the course.
+At the end of the second leg of the course or after the last fall, the pick vessel shall recover the surfer.
 It is recommended that two jet skis be utilized for transporting riders to the staging boat and for transporting riders from the course to the shore at the end of their run.

 Wake surf specific ropes should always be used.
 Dropping the rope beside the rider should be discouraged.
-It is more preferable to gently toss the rope to the far side of the wake and have the boat crew recover the rope.
+It is more preferable to gently toss the rope to the far wake and have boat crew recover the rope.
+The rope should be thrown to the opposite side of the wake and the rope should be pulled in by a designated person on the boat.

 While on course, each rider may perform any routine he chooses.
-Riders are allowed a total of four falls per run.
-The tow boat will not return to the rider after the 4th fall.
-Judging of the routine begins when the rider enters the course or drops the rope, whichever occurs later and ends when the rider exits the course, or falls for a 4th time.
+Riders are allowed two (or three depending on time constraints) falls in each direction for a total of four falls per run.
+Unused falls may not be carried forward.
+A third fall in one direction will end that riders run.
+If the third fall happens in the first direction, the rider will not get a run in the opposite direction.
+Judging of the routine begins when the rider enters the course or drops the rope, whichever occurs later and ends when the rider exits the course, or falls for a third time in one direction.
 Riders are encouraged to perform a smooth flowing routine with a wide variety of tricks.
 Each trick should be executed as cleanly as possible and taken to its limit.
-Judges will provide subjective scoring of each rider based on their overall opinion of how well the rider performed his routine in relation to each of the established subjective scoring criteria, in comparison to other riders within the same Division.
+Judges will score riders based on their overall opinion of how well the rider performed his routine, compared to other riders.
+Falls are NOT reflected in Control/Execution, Intensity/Aggressiveness and Style/Composition scores.

-Within a round of heats the performance of all riders in each Division should be evaluated by the same panel of Judges for that Division.
+Within a round of heats the performance of all riders in each Division shall be evaluated by the same panel of Judges for that Division.